Equal Friction Method

 6. Determine the total resistance in the system

 Use the static pressure from 4) to calculate the pressure drop through the longest part of the duct system.
-Use the equivalent length which is
+Add minor loss by using equivalent lengths or minor loss coefficients as used in the example spreadsheet below.

 7. Calculate balancing dampers

-Use the total resistance in 6) and the volume flow throughout the system to calculate necessary dampers and the theoretical pressure loss through the dampers.
+Use the total resistance in 6) and the volume flow throughout the system to calculate dampers and their theoretical pressure loss.

 Note about the Equal Friction Method

-The equal friction method is straightforward and easy to use and gives an automatic reduction of the air flow velocities throughout the system.
+The equal friction method is straightforward and easy to use and gives an automatic reduction of air flow velocities through the system.
 The reduced velocities are in general within the noise limits of the application environment.

-The equal friction method can be done manual or more or less semi automatic with a spreadsheet as shown in the table below.
+The equal friction method can be done manual or more or less semi automatic with the spreadsheet template below.